Fitness Studios in United States

 Frequently asked questions about studios in United States

-What types of fitness classes are currently popular in the United States?
+What fitness studio types are trending in the United States right now?

-Which neighborhoods in the U.S. are known for a strong fitness culture?
+Which neighborhoods or cities in the U.S. are known for specific fitness styles?